 If the Aircraft Status Indicator lights is still blinking red and yellow after the calibration procedure has been carried out 3 times, then move to another location and try the Phantom 4 calibration procedure again.

 If the compass calibration continues to fail, then the next step is to calibrate the Phantom 4 IMU.
 After the IMU calibration, then go through the compass calibration again.
-You may also want to check to see if there are any new firmware upgrades which can fix many flight problems.
+You may also want to check to see if there are any new firmware upgrades, which can fix most flight problems.
 Here is an article shows you how to update the Phantom 4 firmware.

 Notes On Phantom 4 Compass Calibration

-Calibrate the Phantom 4 compass away from strong magnetic interference such as cars, metal bridges and steel reinforcements which are in many buildings.
+Calibrate the Phantom 4 compass away from strong magnetic interference such as cars, metal bridges and steel reinforcements, which are in quite a few buildings.